Strange World (film): Box office

 In the United States and Canada, Strange World was released alongside Glass Onion: A Knives Out Mystery and Devotion, as well as the wide expansions of The Fabelmans and Bones and All, and was initially projected to gross $30–40 million from 4,174 theaters over its five-day opening weekend.
 The film made $4.2 million on its first day (including $800,000 from Tuesday night previews), which led to less optimism about it meeting initial box office projections and could debut to as low as $23 million.
 The film ended up debuting even lower than initial re-adjustments, making $11.9 million in its opening weekend (a five-day total of $18.6 million).
+Overall, it ranked in second place at the box office behind Disney's own Black Panther: Wakanda Forever.
 Several publications labeled the film a box office bomb, with The Hollywood Reporter saying was "the worst opening for a Disney Animation Thanksgiving title in modern times" and Variety calling it a "catastrophic result for Disney".
-The poor opening was blamed on poor audience reception, middling critical reviews, a vague and unremarkable premise, and lackluster marketing compared to other Disney animated films.
+The low box-office opening was attributed to negative word-of-mouth, large budget overall, the lack of movie theater attendance, the expectation of its streaming release on Disney+ as the result of COVID-19 pandemic, rocky company politics, conservative backlash over inclusion of gay characters, critical reviews, a vague and unremarkable premise, and lackluster marketing compared to other Disney animated films.
+Some analysts believe that then-Disney CEO Bob Chapek's decision to send Pixar's, Soul, Luca and Turning Red, straight to Disney+ so that Disney could focus on building its streaming service caused consumer confusion for families.
+When Bob Iger returned as Disney CEO prior its release, the distribution division - which was formerly led by Kareem Daniel - was quickly dismantled.
+Strange World completed its theatrical run in the United States and Canada on February 2, 2023.

 Streaming

-Strange World was the most watched movie worldwide on Disney+ on the last week of 2022 and the first two weeks of 2023.
+Strange World was the most watched movie worldwide on Disney+ for the last week of 2022 and the first two weeks of 2023.
 It topped the Disney+ chart in almost every country where it was available.